Blogging in the Age of AI: What You Need to Know for 2026

 What is answer engine optimization (AEO)?

 Answer engine optimization is the practice of structuring content so that AI search tools, like ChatGPT, Perplexity, and Google's AI Overviews, can easily extract and surface your content when someone asks a relevant question.
-It requires clear structure, specific answers, and authoritative writing.
+It requires clear structure, direct answers early in the content, definition-style paragraphs, and authoritative writing that demonstrates real expertise.

 How often should a small business publish blog posts?

 Consistency matters more than volume.
-Publishing two to four well-researched posts per month will outperform sporadic publishing of a dozen posts in one week and then nothing for months.
+Publishing two to four well-researched posts per month will outperform sporadic publishing of a dozen posts in one week followed by months of silence.
 AI search tools favor sources that demonstrate consistent expertise over time.
+A sustainable publishing rhythm is more valuable than a burst of output.

-Want help translating your expertise into content that actually gets cited, reach out to us here.
+If you want help turning your expertise into content that gets cited, reach out here.

 Next